janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

 ## Naming Azure Resources

-TODO: As you can tell from the length of the [naming convention for Azure resources](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions), naming Azure resources is surprising difficult.
+As you can tell from the length of the official [Naming conventions for Azure resources](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions), naming resources in Azure is surprising difficult.

+Here are some of the caveats:

 - Resource names have to be globally unique.
 - There are different restrictions depending on the type of the resource.
-- Some resources - namely storage accounts - have very restrictive naming rule.
-TODO: what rules?
+- Some resources have very restrictive naming rules.
+(Storage accounts names can only be 24 characters long  and cannot contain any punctuation.)

 `rgu2ohy42laos` is a globally unique string generated by `uniqueString(resourceGroup().id)` in the ARM template `azure-resources.json`.
 Azure requires that the names of the resources are globally unique, including storage accounts, that only allow up to 24 characters.
 With so few characters at our disposal---and no dots or hyphens---is not practical to prefix the name with a domain name or similar to avoid name collisions with other Azure users. [`uniqueString`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions-string#uniquestring) solves that, but with the downside that resource names look random instead of containing the name of the branch.
 The [naming convention for Azure resources](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions) only suggests using the unique string when naming storage accounts, but in this solution the string is used to name all the resources to keep the naming consistent across all resource types.

 Creating the resources on Azure is done by the shell script [`create-azure-resources.sh`](https://github.com/janaagaard75/azure-functions-typescript/blob/4-continuous-deployment/deployment/create-azure-resources.sh) that uses the [Azure Command-Line Interface](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) (the `az` command).
 The resource group is created first, and then the resources described in `azure-template.json` are added to the group.
 The Azure CLI is idempotent, so calling the script multiple times is perfectly fine.
 The script runs faster if the resources already exist.
 If some resources have been modified, the Azure CLI will handle removing / changing / adding what is needed.

 TODO: Can the structure be made briefer?

 TODO: Highlights: Unique string

+TODO: If you want to use branch names as environment names, you have to verify that the branch name can be used as a URL and verify that is doesn't already exist.
+You can't avoid invalid branch names (right?), but you can fail a test if before deployment happens.

 ```bash
 # Part of create-azure-resources.sh